 - Be clear and concise.
 Make sure the core information you want customers to know is easy to find.
 Use plain and appropriate language and don’t overload with too much information that might confuse the user.

 - Consider what other types of content you could develop – perhaps commission a new video or infographic, or publish a new case study and up to date testimonial.
 Keeping your content, not only fresh and up to date, but also engaging and interesting, is key to encouraging visitors to return time and again.

 4. Check your security updates

 With websites being under constant attack, you need to ensure that you have downloaded the latest updates to your Content Management System as they contain security patches as well as bug fixes and new features.
 Websites that fail to do this are vulnerable to attacks.

 Get in touch!

-Alberon design and build bespoke software solutions and websites for organisations, helping them to work more effectively and realise their full potential.
+Specialists in web design and development, Alberon help organisations work more effectively and realise their full potential.
 Our friendly, highly experienced team of web designers and software developers are dedicated to helping our clients achieve the outcomes they want.
 Get in touch and find out how we can help your business.